freedomofpress/securedrop-docs/docs/admin/installation/firewall_pfsense.rst

 firewall, exit the Unsafe Browser, and continue with the "Keeping pfSense up to date" section below.

-Tips for Setting Up pfSense Firewall Rules
+Tips for setting up pfSense firewall rules
 ------------------------------------------

 Here are some general tips for setting up pfSense firewall rules: